Hepburn romanization

 In 1886, Hepburn published the third edition of his dictionary, codifying a revised version of the system that is known today as "traditional Hepburn".
 A version with additional revisions, known as "modified Hepburn", was published in 1908.

-Although Kunrei-shiki romanization is the style favored by the Japanese government, Hepburn remains the most popular method of Japanese romanization.
+Although Kunrei-shiki is the style favored by the Japanese government, Hepburn remains the most popular method of Japanese romanization.
 It is learned by most foreign students of the language, and is used within Japan for romanizing personal names, locations, and other information, such as train tables and road signs.
-Because the system's orthography is based on English phonology instead of a systematic transcription of the Japanese syllabary, individuals who do not speak Japanese will generally be more accurate when pronouncing unfamiliar words romanized in the Hepburn style compared to other systems.
+Because the system's orthography is based on English phonology instead of a systematic transcription of the Japanese syllabary, individuals who do not speak Japanese and know English phonology will generally be more accurate when pronouncing unfamiliar words romanized in the Hepburn style compared to other systems.

 History

 In 1867, American Presbyterian missionary doctor James Curtis Hepburn published the first Japanese–English dictionary, in which he introduced a new system for the romanization of Japanese into Latin script.
 He published a second edition in 1872 and a third edition in 1886, which introduced minor changes.
 The third edition's system had been adopted in the previous year by the "Romanization Club" (羅馬字会, Rōmaji-kai), a group of Japanese and foreign scholars who promoted a replacement of the Japanese script with a romanized system.